 Peace within oneself, for Peace in the World

 The ancient land of India gave more than just a message of peace and harmony to the world, it also showed a way to achieve it.
 If we want peace in human society, we cannot ignore the individuals.
-Mr. S. N. Goenka said, "If there is no peace in the mind of the individual, how can there be real peace in the world?"
+Mr. S. N. Goenka has often said, "If there is no peace in the mind of the individual, how can there be real peace in the world?"
 Rightly so, a person with an agitated mind, always full of anger, hatred, ill-will and animosity cannot give peace to the world.
 Enlightened people have therefore advised “Know thyself.”
 Which means not merely knowing at the intellectual level, or accepting at the emotional or devotional level.
 When you experience the truth about yourself, within yourself, at the experiential level, you are at peace.

 To understand the truth within, the Buddha showed the Eight-fold Noble Path, with the three pillars of sila (morality), samadhi (mastery over the mind) and panna i.e. ‘pragya' (purification of the mind, by developing insight).